CYBAVO/android_wallet_sdk_sample/docs/PushNotification.md

         });
     }
     ```
-3. Receive the notification and utilize `PushNotification.parse(json)` to parse the json string.
+3. Receive the notification and we provided `PushNotification.parse(json)` to help parsing the json string.
     ```java
     @Override
     public void onMessageReceived(RemoteMessage remoteMessage) {